tessel/t1-docs/cli.md

 Show version of CLI
 #####`tessel version --board`
 Show version of the connected Tessel

+##Deploying
+When a host computer deploys code to Tessel (either via the `run` or `push` command), the host computer bundles up the entire "project directory" and sends it to the Tessel.
+The CLI must wrap up all the dependencies (node_modules and subfolders) before sending the project over  because the Tessel has no mechanism for fetching them from the host computer once the script has initiated on Tessel.
+The CLI defines the root of a "project directory" as the highest level folder that contains a node_modules folder or a package.json (note: if you pass the -s flag, only a single file is sent).
+This means that when `tessel run` or `tessel push` is called, the CLI will traverse up the directory tree until it finds a folder that matches that criteria.
+It will not bundle the home folder of a filesystem because it's probably greater than the 32MB available on Tessel.

+If you're having trouble figuring out which files are being sent to Tessel, use the `tessel pack` command.

 ##REPL
 *Source: [tessel-repl](https://github.com/tessel/cli/blob/master/src/commands.js) or [tessel-run](https://github.com/tessel/cli/blob/master/bin/tessel-run.js) with the interactive flag set.*